Rainy Day Village Network promotes a thriving community

 Thanks to all of you who showed up at one or both of our recent Nehalem City Park events.
 And we are especially grateful for those who stepped forward to do a task or two to give us some momentum towards “launch”.

 We are calling these Village Builder tasks and they involve Volunteers, Transportation, Members, Communications, Activities, Outreach and Technology.
 You will find a detailed list of these tasks at the end of this post.

 It’s not too late to pitch in!
 Check out those tasks—perhaps there is something on it that you can help us with.
 Each of these groups has a mentor from the original steering committee to provide guidance.
 Our goal is to complete these tasks over the next 2 months and then reassess what else will be needed to open.

 There are a lot of us who think Rainy Day Village is a grand idea.
 If you are one of them and have some time and energy this summer, please consider joining the Village Builders Group.
 Many hands make light work!

-If you would like to join the Village Builders group, please send an email to email@example.com
+If you would like to join the Village Builders group, please email us at firstname.lastname@example.org

 We would like to give a special shout out to Lyn Trainer and Anjala Ehelebe, from Villages NW, who drove down from Portland for our first picnic and town hall to present some background about the Village Movement and Villages NW.
 Villages NW is the “hub” for 11 Villages, of which we are one, which provides guidance, support and organizational nuts and bolts for the Villages.